Contents

 Integrating Your Information Sources

-Government websites often contain multiple sections where the same information can be found, and inconsistencies may arise if one section is updated while others are not.
+Government websites often contain multiple sections where the same information can be found.
+While that’s not necessarily a bad thing, it can lead to inconsistencies if one section is updated while others aren’t.
 Integrate your content management systems so that a single update populates all relevant areas simultaneously.
-This streamlined approach reduces the risk of outdated information and simplifies maintenance.

 Automating Updates Where Possible